Fordham

 - Workers’ Rights Advocates

-The nationally recognized program combines academic requirements—coursework focusing on public interest law and legal ethics—with nonacademic opportunities to help you develop and enhance your leadership and communication skills.
+The nationally recognized program combines academic requirements—coursework focusing on public interest law and legal ethics—with experiential opportunities to help you develop and enhance your leadership and communication skills.

 During your first summer as a Stein Scholar, you are guaranteed a stipend to work with a public interest organization, an opportunity that is available your second summer as well.
 During your upper-class years, you enroll in seminars that challenge you to think critically about the role of lawyers in society and you learn how to be a public interest lawyer by doing the work of a public interest lawyer through one of the law school clinics.
 Perhaps most important, you will join a community of diverse leaders who support each other throughout their careers as they pursue work as public defenders, community lawyers, human rights advocates, government lawyers, and grassroots activists.